Empowering Job Seekers and Employers Through the U.S. Department of Labor’s ERAP Program

 • The U.S. healthcare industry is projected to add 2 million jobs between 2022 and 2032, more than any other sector.
 (U.S. Bureau of Labor Statistics, 2024)

-• Healthcare support roles (like CNAs, medical assistants, billing specialists) are expected to grow by 15% in the next 8 years—well above the national average.
+• Healthcare support roles (like CNAs, medical assistants, billing specialists) are expected to grow by 15 percent in the next 8 years, well above the national average.

-• The average Registered Apprenticeship participant earns $300,000 more over their career than those who don’t complete a program.
+• The average Registered Apprenticeship participant earns $300,000 more over their career than those who do not complete a program.
 (DOL Office of Apprenticeship)

 Expanding Access: Engaging Classrooms Across New Jersey